LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

      ![Remove All](/Images/Fiddler_removeall.png)

-25. Next, we will configure Fiddler to only capture HTTPS traffic coming in and out of Outlook.
+25. Next, we'll configure Fiddler to only capture HTTPS traffic coming in and out of Outlook.
 First, in the windows task bar, select the **Outlook** icon.

      A new Outlook prompt asking to type in your **Email Address** Should appear.
-Do not type in you email / connect just yet.
+Don't type in your email / connect yet.

     ![Outlook Prompt](/Images/Outlook_Prompt.png)

-26. We now want to re-arrange the Fiddler application window and the Outlook prompt side by side:
+26. We now want to rearrange the Fiddler application window and the Outlook prompt side by side:

     **Note:** It doesn't need to be perfect, we just want to have both windows displayed at the same time.